nasa/NPSS-Power-System-Library/README.md

 ## Usage

-If you have your NPSS environment set up, you can now run a model like so:
+If you have your NPSS environment set up, you can run a model like so:

 ```bat
 runnpss-psl run\[file_name].run